-• Commercial vehicle wash facilities should be strictly avoided!
+Commercial vehicle wash facilities should be strictly avoided!
 They will scratch your RV!

-This is because truck style wash centers have high-pressure wands that emit higher than necessary water pressures and the brushes are very aggressive.
+Truck-style wash centers have highpressure wands that emit higher than necessary water pressures and the brushes are very aggressive.
 Most truck wash brushes are made from a heavy plastic for durability and are under heavy pressure.
 They are designed to clean heavy road films on semi trailers and are often dirty.
 They are not designed for custom painted RV's and they will scratch the clearcoat finish.
-Many times these scratches can penetrate the clearcoat finish causing delamination and/or other paint related issues that are not covered under warranty.
+Many times these scratches can penetrate the clearcoat finish, possibly causing delamination and/or other paint related issues that are not covered under warranty.

-- Wash your RV with cool or lukewarm water using a mild soap- such as a baby shampoo- that does not contain bleach solution.
+- Wash your RV with cool or lukewarm water using a mild soap (such as a baby shampoo) that does not contain bleach solution.
 Most auto stores offer car wash detailing soaps that are similar and do not have bleach in the formulation (such as Meguiars #62). - Never use a bristled brush or broom to wash the painted surface.
 This will cause scratches in the finish.
-Use a clean lamb's wool mitt, sponge or microfiber mitt (or mop) to wash your unit. - Be sure your cloth or applicator is clean.
+Using a microfiber cloth, mitt, or mop is strongly recommended. - Be sure your cloth or applicator is clean.
 A dirty applicator can scratch your RV.